BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 3. Do one of the following:
    - Specify the name of a `zowe zosmf` or `zowe zftp` profile that contains your mainframe credentials and server information.
    - Enter your server details manually:
-      1. Specify the address of your mainframe server in the format `http(s)://host:port`.
+      1. Enter the address of your mainframe server in the format `http(s)://host:port`.
       2. Enter your mainframe username.
       3. Enter your mainframe password.
       4. Select one of the following security options: